ModOrganizer2/pystubs-generation/README.md

 Some words of warning:
 - The stubs are as correct as possible, but some errors are expected.
 - If you see a `InterfaceNotImplemented` class anywhere in the stubs, it means that a proper interface is currently not available.
 - Some classes are said (in the stubs) to inherit `QWidget` or `QObject`.
 This is true on the C++ side but NOT on the python side.
 The inheritance is only added to help with auto-completion since these classes also override `__getattr__` to dispatch to the underlying `QWidget` or `QObject`.
-Some things might not work as expected with these class (e.g., `isintance(myObject, QObject)` will return `False`), which is why a `_object()` and `_widget()` method is also provided.
+Some things might not work as expected with these class (e.g., `isinstance(myObject, QObject)` will return `False`), which is why a `_object()` and `_widget()` method is also provided.

 ## Generating the stubs

 The stubs are generated using python by parsing the `mobase` module.
-You need the version of python that matches your current MO2 installation: e.g., if you have a `python38.dll` in your MO2 installation path, then you need **python 3.8**.
+You need the version of python that matches your current MO2 installation: e.g., if you have a `python38.dll` in your MO2 installation path, then you need **Python 3.8**.

 To generate the stubs, you can run:

 ```
 # Change the output folder to whatever you want:
-python main.py -c configs\config-2.3.yml -o stubs\setup\mobase-stubs\__init__.pyi ${MO2_INSTALL_PATH}
+python main.py -c configs\config-2.4.yml ${MO2_INSTALL_PATH}
 ```

 Where `${MO2_INSTALL_PATH}` is the path to your MO2 installation (the one containing `ModOrganizer.exe`).

-The latest stubs are kept under `stubs/setup/mobase-stubs/__init__.pyi`, and when a new version is released, the stubs are backed-up under `stubs/x.y.z/mobase.pyi`.
+The stubs are generated under `stubs/setup/mobase-stubs/__init__.pyi`, you can change the output file by using the `-o` option The latest stubs are kept under `stubs/setup/mobase-stubs/__init__.pyi`, and when a new version is released, the stubs are backed-up under `stubs/x.y.z/mobase.pyi`.

-If you do not specify a `-o` option, output will go to `stdout`, so you should redirect.
-Warning and "critical" messages are printed to `stderr`.

 A few options are available for `main.py`: